Minister Madigan Announces the Date and Location of this Year’s National Famine Commemoration

-Josepha Madigan TD, Minister for Culture, Heritage and the Gaeltacht and Chair of the National Famine Commemoration Committee has today (Friday) announced that this year’s National Famine Commemoration will take place on Sunday 19 May 2019 in Sligo City.
+Josepha Madigan T.D., Minister for Culture, Heritage and the Gaeltacht and Chair of the National Famine Commemoration Committee has today (28 February) announced that this year’s National Famine Commemoration will take place on Sunday, 24th May 2020 in Buncrana, Co.
+Donegal.

-This is the third time the State Commemoration has taken place in Connacht.
-The ceremony will provide an opportunity for the people of Sligo to honour the memory of those who perished or sought escape for a new life from its port and will feature National flag and military honours before culminating in a solemn wreath-laying ceremony.
+This is the third time the State Commemoration has taken place in Ulster.
+The ceremony will provide an opportunity for the people of Donegal to honour the memory of those who perished or sought escape for a new life from its ports and will feature National flag and military honours before culminating in a solemn wreath-laying ceremony.

-Schools around the country will be invited to hold a minute of silent reflection on Friday 17 May in memory of those who perished or suffered loss during the famine while sporting organisations will be invited to observe a minute of silent reflection at sporting and public events taking place on the day of the Commemoration.
+Schools around the country will be invited to hold a minute of silent reflection on Friday 22nd May in memory of those who perished or suffered loss during the famine while sporting organisations will be invited to observe a minute of silent reflection at sporting and public events taking place on the weekend of the Commemoration.

 Speaking today Minister Madigan said:

-“This will be the 12th consecutive year in which the National Famine Commemoration has taken place and each commemoration has afforded us an opportunity to pay tribute to the memory of those who perished and suffered during that desolate time.”
+“The National Famine Commemoration affords us an opportunity to pay tribute to the memory of those who perished and suffered during that desolate time.”

 Minister Madigan also expressed her appreciation for the work of the members of the National Famine Commemoration Committee for their commitment in ensuring that the catastrophic events of the Great Famine are appropriately remembered and that the extraordinary contributions of those who emigrated, and of their many descendants abroad, are justly celebrated.